-General Education Requirements 36 Credits Bible, Biblical Literature, or Theology 6 Credits Automatically One Concentration Concentration 12 Credits Credits with same or related academic discipline.
+General Education Requirements (see pg.
+24) 36 credits Bible, Biblical Literature, or Theology 6 credits Automatically one concentration 12 credits Credits with same or related academic discipline.
 Cannot be Bible, Biblical Literature, or Theology.

-General Electives 2 Credits
+General Electives 2 credits

 At least 21 credits must be at the 2000 or higher level.
-At least 15 credits must be earned with OCU, including IS1000 Interdisciplinary Studies Foundations I and IS2800 Interdisciplinary Studies Capstone I.
+At least 21 credits must be earned with OCU, including: IS1000 Interdiciplinary Studies Foundations I and IS2800 Interdisciplinary Studies Capstone I.